puppetlabs/puppet-docs/source/community/puppet_projects_workflow.markdown

 There's a [Pre-made query for Unreviewed tickets](https://tickets.puppetlabs.com/issues/?filter=11300) that will bring up tickets for all open source projects.
 Anyone can triage a ticket!
 Here's how:

-1. Check the ticket makes sense - is it clear what the requester wants?
+1. Check that the ticket makes sense - is it clear what the requester wants?
     * Is the problem description detailed enough?
     * Is there a description of what is broken and how to replicate the problem?
-    * Is it clear what the affected version(s)/platform/feature this affects?
+    * Is it clear what the affected version(s)/platform/feature is?
     * Is it assigned to the right component and does it have descriptive labels?
     * Is the output/code/log data clear and structured (you can edit this by clicking on the description)
 2. Check that the ticket "Type" is correct - is this a Bug or a Feature?